 The White Rim Trail is car camping at it’s best.
 You’ll want to bring a roomy tent, a plush sleeping pad, and a warm sleeping bag.
 In addition, there are a few additional gear considerations that will make your trip as comfortable as possible.

 I’m definitely not an expert when it comes to mountain bikes, but I purchased a REI Brand women’s 29″ Madrona Hardtail for my first mountain bike.
 I bought this bike because it was relatively inexpensive, got good reviews, and if after four days on the trail it wasn’t working out, I could always return it thanks to REI’s return policy.
 The purchase also counted towards my 10% annual dividend, which meant a good chunk back in store credit at the end of the year.

-It looks like REI no longer carries the women’s model online, but the men’s version is here.
+** Update: It looks like REI no longer carries the women’s model online.
 If you are looking for information on how to choose your first mountain bike, this article breaks in down into simple terms.